-Sign a user in to a website or application
+Sign a user in to a website or application.

-When to use a sign-in form
+When to use the sign-in form template

 - Accessing customized or private content.
 When users expect information to be customized or private, place it behind a sign-in form.

 Accessing public content.
 Allow users to access as much as of your online services as possible without having to sign in.
 Sign-in forms are a barrier between users and the content they want.

 - Less is more.
 Make your explanations concise.
 Users sign in faster when less text surrounds the form.

 - Allow email addresses to sign in.
 People have an easier time remembering their email address than they do a unique username.

 - Consider keeping users signed in.
 If you must include a sign-in form, consider allowing users to stay logged in (“Remember me”) on trusted computers so they can avoid this barrier in the future.

 - Make it easy to retrieve forgotten sign-in info.
 Most authentication failures occur because a user has forgotten their username or password.
 This is especially common when a long time passes between visits, as is the case with most federal websites.